Physical Therapy Treatments For Levator Ani Syndrome

 The pain may become worse when sitting down.

-It is common for the pain to be worse on the left side of your body.
+It’s also common for the pain to be worse higher in the rectum and on the left side of your body.

 Additionally, lower back pain that spreads into the groins and thighs is also common with levator ani syndrome.